-You can see we did a huge amount of travelling and there were definitely days when I felt quite guilty that the kids were in the car so long.
+You can see we did a huge amount of travelling, and there were definitely days when I felt quite guilty that the kids were in the car for so long.

 We made a few errors when planning.
-Firstly, when I estimated driving distances and times I didn’t take into consideration traffic, so our trip through major cities were several hours longer than we anticipated.
+Firstly, when I estimated driving distances and times, I didn’t take into consideration traffic, so our trip through major cities was several hours longer than we anticipated.